OCA/product-attribute/product_abc_classification/README.rst

 To use this module, you need to:

 #.
 Go to Sales or Inventory menu, then to Configuration/Products/ABC Classification Profile
-and create a profile with levels, knowing that the sum of all levels in the profile should sum 100 and all the levels should be different.
+and create a profile with levels.
+If the classification type is "Percentage" you have to know that the sum of all levels in the profile should sum 100 and all the levels should be different.

 #.
 Later you should go to product categories or product variants, and assign them a profile.
 Then the cron classification will proceed to assign to these products one of the profile's levels.